Skip to content

 button_print.jpg

-I printed the bottom part on the Bambu and the middle one on the Prusa.
+I Printed the bottom part on Bambu and the middle one on Prusa.
+I wanted to see other types of infill

 gyroid.jpg

-While setting up the button print, I watched this video on infill strength:
+While setting up the print of the button itself I checked out this video about infills and their strengths

-I paused the print to take a picture and then resumed it without any issues.
+I chose GYROID infill I stopped the print to take a picture and then continued without any problem.

-For the paw-shaped part of the button, I used a resin printer.
+For the paw-shaped part of the button I tried a resin printer.

-I tested the Uniformation GK Two, an LCD resin 3D printer designed for high-detail prints — great for miniatures or dental models.
-I used Chitubox for slicing, which allows control over layer thickness, exposure time, lift speed, and support generation.
-It slices the model into layers and prepares a print-ready file optimized for adhesion and detail.
+I tested the Uniformation GK Two, a resin (LCD) 3D printer designed for high-detail prints, especially useful in applications like miniatures or dental models.
+For slicing, I used Chitubox, a slicer specifically made for resin printers.
+Chitubox allows fine control over layer thickness, exposure time, lift speed, and supports generation.
+It slices the model into layers and prepares a file the printer can read, optimizing for both print quality and successful adhesion to the build plate.

 x23.jpg